toluolubode/tolu-portfolio-v2/README.md

-# gatsby-starter-default
+# Tolu Olubode Personal Site
-The default Gatsby starter.
+Using the default Gatsby starter as a boiler plate.

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

 ## Install